 Along the way, indulge in the amenities of the exquisite Ocean Explorer — with just 77 cabins, including a landmark 15 solo cabins, you’ll enjoy an intimate cruising experience befitting of this tropical sojourn.
 Relax on deck or in the spa.
 Watch river and coastal vistas unfold from the Observation Lounge.
 Savor thoughtfully-prepared meals from our talented chefs.
 Join us on this one-of-a-kind Amazon and Caribbean cruise!

-Discover Manaus’ oldest market, and embark the Ocean Explorer
+Tour Nassau, and then embark the Ocean Explorer